shehabeldeenibrahim/Cooperative-Scheduler-STM32/README.md

 `ParkingSensorApp` is used to initialize the queues and enqueue each task, giving the buzzer a higher priority than the reading, and is called in the `main()` function

 ### Temperature Sensor
-In this application, the end goal was to develope a utilize the temperature sensor in the DS3231 to measure the surrounding temperature, and indicate (using an LED) when the temperature exceeds a certain threshold, which is specified by the user using UART2 through Tera-Term
+In this application, the end goal was to develope a utilize the temperature sensor in the DS3231 to measure the surrounding temperature, and indicate (using an LED) when the temperature exceeds a certain threshold, which is specified by the user using UART1 through Tera-Term
 To demonstrate the usage of the `PriorityQueue`, the application was split into the following tasks:

-`ReadTemperature` reads the temperature sensor every 30 seconds (written every 5 seconds for quicker testing) by interfacing with the sensor using SPI, checks if the input value exceeds the user set threshold to enqueue `ToggleLED` and prints to UART2
+`ReadTemperature` reads the temperature sensor every 30 seconds (written every 5 seconds for quicker testing) by interfacing with the sensor using SPI, checks if the input value exceeds the user set threshold to enqueue `ToggleLED` and prints to UART2, then calls `ReRunMe(30)` to enqueue itself again after 30 seconds

-`ToggleLED` writes to a GPIO pin to switch on the LED `ReadThreshold` starts the UART1 interrupt to receive threshold from the user `SetThreshold` sets the new threshold when the user hits the *enter* key in the terminal after converting the string of digits to int
+`ToggleLED` writes to a GPIO pin to switch on the LED

+`ReadThreshold` starts the UART1 interrupt to receive threshold from the user enqueued in the `main`

+`SetThreshold` sets the new threshold when the user hits the *enter* key in the terminal after converting the string of digits to int

 Also there is the `UART interrupt handler` receives a character and appends to the buffer until the user hits *enter*, it enqueues `setThreshold` to set the temperature threshold
 # Resources
 - [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html)